rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 # Debugging JavaScript
 ## Debugging with RhoSimulator
 ### What is RhoSimulator?
 RhoSimulator is a device simulation environment for RhoMobile apps that's part of the standard [RhoMobile Suite installation](http://docs.rhomobile.com/en/5.0.38/guide/rhomobile-install).
-It lets you run, view, test and debug your RhoMobile applications in software first, before deployment to hardware.
+It also can run from a command line.
+It lets you run, view, test and debug your RhoMobile applications in software first, before testing on hardware or hardware emulation.

-RhoSimulator builds and runs your apps much faster than other environments, and is a useful tool for rapid test-and-debug cycles.
-Once an application is running under RhoSimulator, most changes can be implemented by pressing the ‘Refresh’ button.
-There's no need to rebuild the app or restart RhoSimulator unless a model was added or modified, or if something was changed in the `AppApplication` class.
+RhoSimulator builds and runs your apps more quickly than do other environments, and is therefore useful for rapid test-and-debug cycles.
+Under RhoSimulator, most app changes can be made live by pressing the ‘Refresh’ button.
+There's no need to rebuild the app or restart RhoSimulator to accomodate app changes except to the `AppApplication` class or after the addition or change of a model.

+RhoSimulator uses the QT Webkit to render the UI portion of your app and approximate its appearance on Android, iOS and Windows Mobile platforms.
+However, pages might appear differently on the actual hardware due to variations in platform rendering engines.
+Also, RhoSimulator is NOT an *emulator*, and therefore excludes camera, barcode scanner and other hardware features that might be present in an emulator for your specific hardware platform.
+After initial debugging with RhoSimulator, we recommend further testing on your platform's hardware or emulator to ensure that your app behaves as desired.

+NOTE: RhoMobile apps for Android use the stock Webview control (Webkit or Blink, depending on Android version).
+Apps for iOS use the stock Safari Webkit, and for Windows Mobile and CE use Zebra's custom-developed Webkit.

 ### RhoSimulator can:
 * Debug Ruby code